endfront/LayJS/doc/spec.markdown

 {

-  all: 500,
+  all: { duration: 100 },
+  props: { duration: 300 }
-  left: 200,
+  left: { duration: 200},
   top: { delay: 500 },
   opacity: { duration:2000, done: function(){ console.log("opaque") }  }

 }

-Each key in the state transition object except for "all" refer to an attribute.
+Each key in the state transition object except for "all" and "props" refer to an attribute.
-The key can either map to a number or object.
-  (1) Case 1 number: The number is the duration
-  (2) Case 2 object: 3 possible keys:
+The key is an object with 3 possible keys:
     (i) duration (of the transition)
     (ii) delay (till the start of the transition) (iii) done (function handler executed at the end of the transition)

+"all" refers to every attribute
+"props" secludes prop-typed attributes

 An attribute can be of 2 types: